appcypher/awesome-wasm-langs/README.md

 ### <a name="dart"></a>
 <sup>[top⇈](#contents)</sup>
-> Dart is a client-optimized language for developing fast apps on any platform.
-Its goal is to offer the most productive programming language for multi-platform development, paired with a flexible execution runtime platform for app frameworks.
+> An approachable, portable, and productive language for high-quality apps on any platform
 * [sdk](https://github.com/dart-lang/sdk) - The Dart SDK, including the VM, dart2js, core libraries, and more.
 * [language](https://github.com/dart-lang/language) - Design of the Dart language
+* [Use via Flutter](https://flutter.dev/wasm) - How to compile Dart to WebAssembly for a Flutter Web application

 --------------------